Staples, Office Depot in advanced talks to merge - WSJ

-Office-supply chains Staples Inc (SPLS.O) and Office Depot Inc (ODP.O) are in advanced talks to merge, the Wall Street Journal reported, citing people familiar with the matter.
+Feb 3 Office-supply chains Staples Inc and Office Depot Inc are in advanced talks to merge, the Wall Street Journal reported, citing people familiar with the matter.

-The price and structure of the proposed deal couldn't be learnt and there is no guarantee a deal will be reached, the newspaper reported. (on.wsj.com/1EC6niR)
+The price and structure of the proposed deal couldn't be learned and there is no guarantee a deal will be reached, the newspaper reported. (on.wsj.com/1EC6niR)

-Staples has a market value of about $11 billion (7 billion pounds), while Office Depot has a market value of about $4.1 billion.
+Staples has a market value of about $11 billion, while Office Depot has a market value of about $4.1 billion.

 Last month, activist investor Starboard Value LP called for the two companies to merge, saying a combined entity would lead to greater savings.